 So, who can help me in this situation?
-Do I try and force the person on the phone to get me in contact with the 2nd A.D. or the Production Coord?
+Do I try and force the person on the phone to get me in contact with the 2nd A.D. or the production Coord?
 I need a cold calling master to train me in the ways of artificial sweetness and unflinching persuasion.

 What’s the best method you’ve found for obtaining info about the productions in town and their respective office numbers?
-Right now, my process consists of vigorous google searching, followed by determining whether or not they’re shooting in LA, followed by IMDB Pro research, followed by telephoning the main production office, and asking for the show’s specific production office number.
+Right now, my process consists of vigorous google searching, followed by determining whether or not they’re shooting in LA, followed by IMDB Pro research, followed by telephoning the production company and asking for the show’s specific production office number.

 In the meantime, I’ve created a google docs spreadsheet to keep track of every production I call, as well as; when I called, the office number and email, who I actually spoke with, and when I should follow up.
 This will help me keep track of the madness I am currently throwing myself into.

-I’m going through some of my old posts cause I’m sitting at the production office at 10:00pm bored out of my mind and I couldn’t help but laugh at this post.
-I am now that person on the other end who sounds like they have no idea whats going on that directs you to the black hole email address… and it really is that simple.
+I’m going through some of my old posts cause I’m sitting at the production office at 10:00 pm bored out of my mind and I couldn’t help but laugh at this post.
+I am now that person on the other end who sounds like they have no idea whats going on.
+I am that person who directs you to the black hole email address… and it really is that simple.
 Either I’m going to say we’re all crewed up, but feel free and send us your resume, or I’m going to say something along the lines of “I THINK we’re all crewed up” because I really don’t know the needs of people until the minute they’re brought to my attention.
 If someone is suddenly like “WE NEED A PA!”
 Then I’ll be like, “Great!
 I have a black hole email address filled with PA resumes.”
 Then I SCAN through them quickly, pick out some winners, and give them to whoever asked.

-Also check out:
+Also, check out: